Niranjin/Case-study-on-Linear-Regression/README.md

 # Case-study-on-Linear-Regression
-Simple, easy to go through LinearRegression models and statsmodels; even as a beginner.
+Simple, easy to go through LinearRegression models and statsmodels;